Skip to main content

 Are private and commercial buildings affected?

-The Institution of Structural Engineering advises that any private owner with properties constructed between the mid-1950s and mid-1990s should conduct a survey of the building to identify or eliminate the possibility of RAAC within the fabric where necessary and assess whether remedial work is required.
+The Institution of Structural Engineers advises that if an owner or manager has a building or property constructed between the mid-1950s and mid-1990s and is unsure of the form of construction, they should carry out an inspection and a risk assessment.
+This will help to identify or eliminate the possibility of RAAC within the fabric where necessary.